Sunday, March 16, 1980

 Friday, May 23, 1980

-One of the missionaries named Karl, who helped baptize Mom’s new boyfriend, has just returned from his mission.
-He knew I would be in Utah so he has asked that I come spend this weekend with him and his family.
 While I was visiting, he congratulated me on my mom’s marriage.
 What!
-Mom got married while I have been gone?
+Did Mom get married while I was gone?
 I thought she was going to wait and get married in the Temple.
 I was sure there must have been a mistake.
 Mom would have written this to me if it were true.
 Surely I wasn’t the last one to know of this news!
-Karl could tell I took it hard, so he apologized that I should find out this way, but he was pretty sure that’s what happened while he was still in Denmark.
+Karl could tell I’d taken it hard, so he apologized for my finding out this way, but he was pretty sure that’s what had happened while he was still in Denmark.

 Friday, June 6, 1980

 I am now staying with my Aunt Jytte and her family.
 Her husband, Mike, said to me today, “Since you love it here so much, you can live at our house as long as you like until you get your passport in order and find a place of your own.”
 Jytte and her boys were excited about the idea, too.
-Yes, I would love it here!
-I thought about Elisabeth and was still worried about her, so I thanked Mike for the offer and told him I would have to think about it.

 Saturday, June 14, 1980

 I have more family here than I could ever have imagined.
 I have been invited to come stay at their place.
-I told my relatives that I would love to stay with them but it was time for me to go back.
+I told my relatives that I would love to stay with them, but it was time for me to go back.

-My plane ticket was for Seattle airport since this was the cheapest way to fly.
-I was going to take a bus to Seattle.
-Sander had called me to see how I was doing because he wanted to come down and get me and have me stay a couple of weeks at his place again.
-I told him I couldn’t and that I needed to get back to Denmark.
-Sander started to cry and said he was sorry for treating me like he had.
+I told him I was afraid to go back with him.
+Sander started crying and apologized for how he had treated me.
 To prove to me he was sorry, he said that he would take me anywhere if I came back for just a couple of weeks.
 I believed him, so I agreed to his plan.

 Sunday, June 15, 1980

-When everyone got back from Lagoon, it was late evening and time for Sander, Detlef, Yvonne, and me to go back to Canada.
-Neither my relatives nor I could believe how fast these past few weeks have gone by.
-My cousin, Colleen, asked me to come back again real soon and told me I was welcome to come stay as long as I liked.
-It was hard to say goodbye and a lot of us cried.
-When it was time for me to get in the car, Sander said, “You got everything because once we get on the road there is no turning back.
-I got in the car and Sander turned on the engine.
-I was leaving and there was no turning back!
+It was hard to say goodbye, and a lot of us cried.
+When it was time for me to get in the car, Sander said, “You got everything because once we get on the road, there is no turning back.
+I got in the car, and Sander turned on the engine.
+I was leaving, and there was no turning back!

-As we drove off, I was still crying.
-Then Sander said, “What, you miss them already?”
-I answered a weak, “No.” Detlef said, “Sander leave her alone!”
-When we got on the freeway, I was tired but I did not want to go to sleep.
-I looked out the back window, I wanted to see every last bit of Utah while I still could.
-Detlef was sitting beside me, Then he said, “It’s tough leaving, isn’t it?”
+I looked out the back window.
+I wanted to see every last bit of Utah while I still could.
+Detlef was sitting beside me.
+Then he said, “It’s tough leaving, isn’t it?”
 I answered, “Yes.”
 As we left the city, it looked so beautiful with all the lights.
 I could see the Temple standing there shining in the middle.
-I thought to myself I will be back.
-This is where I will find my husband, this is where I belong.
+I thought to myself, I will be back.
+This is where I will find my husband.
+This is where I belong.
 Someday I will live here!

 Monday, June 16, 1980